-(3) The well shall be logged from the surface downward, lowering the tool at a rate of no more than thirty-30 feet per minute or a faster rate approved in advance by the Division based upon the operator's demonstration that the faster rate will yield data of at least equivalent quality.
+(3) The well shall be logged from the surface downward, lowering the tool at a rate of no more than thirty feet per minute or a faster rate approved in advance by the Division based upon the operator's demonstration that the faster rate will yield data of at least equivalent quality.

-(4) If the well has not been taken off injection for at least twenty-four_24 hours before the log is run, comparison with either a second log run six hours after the time the log of record is started or a log from another well at the same site showing no anomalies shall be available to demonstrate normal patterns of temperature change.
+(4) If the well has not been taken off injection for at least twenty-four hours before the log is run, comparison with either a second log run six hours after the time the log of record is started or a log from another well at the same site showing no anomalies shall be available to demonstrate normal patterns of temperature change.

-(5) The log data shall be provided to the Division electronically_digitally in LAS, ASCII, or other format that is acceptable to the Division.
+(5) The log data shall be provided to the Division electronically in LAS, ASCII, or other format that is acceptable to the Division.

 (f) Noise Log.
-A-For a noise log performed to satisfy the requirements of this section. logging shall include a repeat section of no less than 200 feet, preferably across intervals where anomalies are present. shall adhere to the following:
+A noise log performed to satisfy the requirements of this section shall adhere to the following: